 Is Your City Next?
 Chicago Area Red Light Cameras Rake In Revenue

-In an eye-opening investigation by the Chicago Sun-Times and ABC-7 Chicago, the news organizations discovered that in 2016 alone, red light cameras generated around $67 million in revenue among various Chicago suburbs.
-This figure is up nearly 50 percent since 2014 – a staggering number partially thanks to SafeSpeed LLC, a Chicago-based company who maintains contracts with nine out of the top ten red light camera revenue generating suburbs.
+In an eye-opening investigation by the Chicago Sun-Times and ABC-7 Chicago, the news organizations discovered that in 2016 alone, red-light cameras generated around $67 million in revenue among various Chicago suburbs.
+This figure is up nearly 50 percent since 2014 – a staggering number partially thanks to SafeSpeed LLC, a Chicago-based company that maintains contracts with nine out of the top ten red light camera revenue-generating suburbs.

-In a previous blog post, we highlighted a 2012 scandal involving the city of Chicago and Redflex Traffic Systems, Inc., a red light camera company.
-In this instance, a city official was receiving bribe money from the company, leading to skepticism from residents over the true value of these cameras.
-However, even after this information surfaced, red light cameras in the Chicago area are still a prominent feature of the roads.
+In a previous blog post, we highlighted a 2012 scandal involving Chicago and Redflex Traffic Systems, Inc., a red light camera company.
+In this instance, a city official was receiving bribe money from the company, leading to skepticism from residents over these cameras’ true value.
+However, even after this information surfaced, red-light cameras in the Chicago area are still a prominent feature of the roads.

 It really makes one wonder…how many tickets are unfairly issued and go uncontested, and how much revenue do cities gain from these wrongly issued tickets?
-With few people challenging their tickets, various village officials don’t have much motivation to curtail the use of these cameras.
-As one might expect, both the city where the camera is installed and SafeSpeed receive a cut of the revenue generated, which leads to incentive for both parties to profit from tickets.
+With few people challenging their tickets, various village officials don’t have much motivation to curtail these cameras’ use.
+As one might expect, both the city where the camera is installed and SafeSpeed receive a cut of the revenue generated, which leads to an incentive for both parties to profit from tickets.

-Ultimately, it is a driver’s responsibility to prevent accidents and avoid tickets by being smart on the roads and avoiding maneuvers that put a driver’s safety at risk.
+Ultimately, it is a driver’s responsibility to prevent accidents, avoid tickets by being smart on the roads, and avoid maneuvers that put a driver’s safety at risk.
 The problems and scandals behind red light cameras prove time and time again that these traffic devices are more about revenue and less about protecting drivers.
-Until cities and suburbs – like some in the LA area – decide to focus on more efficient methods of increasing intersection safety, drivers should increase their challenges of these tickets to protect themselves from the revenue generating system.
+Until cities and suburbs – like some in the LA area – decide to focus on more efficient methods of increasing intersection safety, drivers should increase their challenges of these tickets to protect themselves from the revenue-generating system.

 - no comments